Actively Recruiting

 - Prior allogeneic transplantation.

-- Active uncontrolled infection at transplantation.
+- Active uncontrolled infection at time of transplant.

 - HIV infection.

-- Inadequate performance status or organ function.
+- Inadequate performance status or organ function outside specified limits.

 - Pregnancy or breastfeeding.